-“The Terror of Hammerhand” is a unique episode for many reasons – although probably not the strongest from the perspective of its plot, it nonetheless has many things that mark it out as interesting and memorable.
-The most obvious of those is, of course, the appearance of Hammerhand and the Berserkers themselves—the inclusion of pirates of some description seems to be a requirement for a fantasy-based series like ThunderCats, and for this series the Berserkers are used as the fourth major evil force on Third Earth (behind Mumm-Ra, the Mutants and the Lunataks).
-However, interestingly, for season 1 the Berserkers are played almost as “one-shot” villains like the Demolisher – although Hammerhand’s ghost is seen in the episode “Spitting Image”, the Berserkers themselves are not seen again until season 2.
+“The Terror of Hammerhand” is a unique episode for many reasons.
+Although probably not the strongest from the perspective of its plot, it nonetheless has many things that mark it out as interesting and memorable.
+The most obvious of those is, of course, the appearance of Hammerhand and the Berserkers themselves—the inclusion of pirates of some description seems to be a requirement for a fantasy-based series like ThunderCats, and for this series the Berserkers are used as the fourth major evil force on Third Earth (behind Mumm-Ra, the Mutants, and the Lunataks).
+However, interestingly, for Season 1 the Berserkers are played almost as “one-shot” villains—although Hammerhand’s ghost is seen in the episode “Spitting Image”, the Berserkers themselves are not seen again until Season 2.

-Another thing that makes this episode memorable is the style of animation – the series was always animated with an American audience in mind, yet the style of animation in this particular episode is heavily stylised and reminiscent of a Japanese anime, with regular use of exaggerated, comedic style animation (such as large mouths and bulging eyes!) for certain characters like Snarf, and also a lot of motion lines to accent movement, particularly during fight scenes.
+Another thing that makes this episode memorable is the style of animation.
+The series was always animated with an American audience in mind, yet the style of animation in this particular episode is heavily stylized and reminiscent of a Japanese anime, with regular use of exaggerated, comedic style animation (such as large mouths and bulging eyes!) for certain characters like Snarf, and also a lot of motion lines to accent movement, particularly during fight scenes.
 This style marks this episode out as one of the most visually unique episodes of ThunderCats to be produced.

-For me personally, the plot of this episode is from the weaker end of episodes from the early days of ThunderCats‘season 1, and arguably the weakest (or certainly least memorable) of the four scripts to be worked on by Julian P. Gardner.
-However, this is nonetheless a decent, solid episode, and a good introduction for a villain who would play a much more important role in the iconic five-parter, season 2’s “ThunderCats Ho!”, and this alone makes it worthwhile viewing.
+For me personally, the plot of this episode is among the weaker episodes from the early days of Season 1, and arguably the weakest (or certainly least memorable) of the four scripts to be worked on by Julian P. Gardner (aka Jules Bass).
+However, this is nonetheless a decent, solid episode, and a good introduction for a villain who would play a much more important role in the iconic five-parter “ThunderCats Ho!”, and this alone makes it worthwhile viewing.

 Written by Chris (He-Fan)